 Two lighter style wines are their 2006 Quackenbush Mountain Zinfandel (Lake County vineyard) and the 2006 Estate Sangiovese from the vineyard directly in front of the winery.
 The Zinfandel is quite refreshing as it is not a huge, bold, jammy and spicy Zinfandel that is often produced in California.
 For a lighter styled wine, the Sangiovese has a surprisingly long finish.

-The 2005 Howell Mountain Estate Reserve Cabernet is a winner (blended with 25% Merlot which helps soften the wine).
+The 2005 Howell Mountain Estate Reserve Cabernet is a beautiful wine (blended with 25% Merlot which helps soften the wine).
 The vineyard itself grows on thin rocky soils, stressing the vines and in part producing small berries that contain concentrated flavors.
 For a mountain grown wine, the tannin management has been conducted very successfully as this is a wine that can easily be consumed young, yet at the same time has the structure and acidity for long term aging.
 Nice smoky cigar type aromas interwoven with ripe blackberry dominate the nose followed by the palate which is rich in flavor yet very smooth.
-There is just a touch of vanilla on the finish.
+Just a touch of vanilla shows on the finish.